anotherlusitano/vizer-cli/README.md

 Usage: vizer-cli <COMMAND>

 Commands:
-  search  Search for your content help    Print this message or the help of the given subcommand(s)
+  search, -s  Search for your content help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help